zachwiseit/AzureVM-ProtonVPN-Setup/README.md

 ![image](https://github.com/user-attachments/assets/83342b58-9f90-4bad-b982-bbff6c7921a2)

-Now your search will take you to that countries Amazon store and their Netflix.
+Now you will have access to that countries Amazon store and their Netflix.

 ![image](https://github.com/user-attachments/assets/24cf5f26-776d-4b73-83d5-f15893bdb12f)

-Dont forget to go back to Azure and delete all resource groups to prevent any unnecessary charges.
+When you are dont forget to go back to Azure and delete all resource groups to prevent any unnecessary charges.

-From the Azure home screen go to "Resource groups" selecte the resource and click "Delete resource group".
+From the Azure home screen go to "Resource groups" selecte one of the resources created and click "Delete resource group".

 ![image](https://github.com/user-attachments/assets/92652485-3d0a-4dd9-838e-68e876b4da93)